nss-cohort-36/bangazon-api-imagination-station-api/README.md

 - Create your OSX virtual environment in Terminal:

-  - `python -m venv workforceenv`
+  - `python -m venv bangazonenv`
-  - `source ./workforceenv/bin/activate`
+  - `source ./bangazonenv/bin/activate`

 - Or create your Windows virtual environment in Command Line: